paxsonsa/website/README.md

       - Add a CNAME record which points to the Cloudflare target address
       - Select 'Check DNS records"
   - Set up the blog mailing list:
-    -If you DO NOT want to set up the blog mailing list:
+    -If you do not want to set up the blog mailing list:
       - Remove 'Subscribe' import statement and the 'Subscribe' component invocation (i.e. <Subscribe />) from the following files:
         - app/page.jsx
         - app/articles/page.jsx
         - app/articles/[slug]/page.jsx
-    - If you DO want to set up the blog mailing list:
+    - If you do want to set up the blog mailing list:
       - Follow the [How to Set Up the Blog Mailing List](#how-to-setup-blog) instructions below
   - Make sure the site works
     - In the Cloudflare project's dashboard, go to the 'Deployments' tab